Multi-Arts Curriculum FAQ

-Laypeople, aspiring professionals and seasoned professionals who recognize a need to fine-tune their communication skills and want to invest some time to do so.
+Laypeople, aspiring professionals and seasoned professionals who recognize a need to fine-tune their communication skills and want to invest some time, in this way, to do so.

 I assumed I knew a lot about acknowledging my own emotions, but the approach of the lessons helped me look in an emotional mirror.